TheAbubakrAbu/Aurebesh-Droid/README.md

 The bot includes dynamic **Jedi and Sith holocrons** that unlock hidden wisdom from across the galaxy, adding a rich layer of interactivity and mystery to the experience.

+This repository also contains the **Linux-ready Aurebesh Droid Discord Bot binary** and configuration needed to deploy the bot to **Heroku** using [this buildpack](https://github.com/ph3nx/heroku-binary-buildpack.git).

 Created by **Abubakr Elmallah** on **June 18, 2025**.

 [**Add Aurebesh Droid to Your Discord Server**](https://discord.ly/aurebesh-droid)